Congregation Rodeph Sholom (Manhattan): History

 City directories from the years 1845 to 1853 list the congregation as having met at 156 Attorney Street.
 The first building constructed by Rodeph Sholom, at 8 Clinton Street on the Lower East Side in 1853, is still in use by Congregation Chasam Sopher.
 It is the second-oldest surviving synagogue building in New York City and the fifth-oldest synagogue building in the United States.

 Rodeph Sholom moved to Lexington Avenue and 63rd Street, to a new Victorian Romanesque building designed by D. & J. Jardine and built in 1872–73 for Ansche Chesed.
 Simeon Abrahams conveyed land to the congregation for a burial ground in 1842.
 This cemetery was on 88th Street between Madison and Park Avenues.
 By 1879, there had not been a burial in twenty-six years.
 It was removed sometime between 1897 and 1911.

 The synagogue began as an Orthodox congregation, and began using a Conservative service in 1875.

-Rudolph Grossman was the rabbi of Rodeph Sholom from 1896 until he died in 1927.
+Aaron Wise served as rabbi from 1876 to his death in 1896, followed by Rudolph Grossman from 1896 until his death in 1927.
 The congregation joined the Reform movement in 1901.

 In 1930, Rodeph Sholom moved to its present location at 7 West 83rd Street on the Upper West Side.
 The move was supervised by Mitchell Fisher; then acting rabbi of the congregation, he would resign a month later due to what he described as "institutional restraint".
-The Romanesque Revival temple house and sanctuary, designed by Charles B. Meyers, were built between 1929–30 and dedicated on Purim in March 1930.
+The Romanesque Revival synagogue house and sanctuary, designed by Charles B. Meyers, were built between 1929–30 and dedicated on Purim in March 1930.
 Modern renovations to the lobby and multi-purpose room, overseen by MBB Architects and Chicago-based Judaica expert Amy Reichert, improved the building's accessibility and introduced new artwork.

 Benjamin H. Spratt is the senior rabbi.